Jakalli2002/nextjs-tutorial/README.md

 # nextjs-tutorial
-tuttorial for learning next.js / connecting to a database
+tutorial for learning next.js / connecting to a database